jhuckaby/pixl-server-storage/README.md

 "keyTemplate": "##/##/[key]"
 ```

-This would replace the 4 hash marks with the first 4 characters from the key's MD5, followed by the full key itself, e.g. `a5/47/users/jhuckaby`.
+This would replace the 4 hash marks with the first 4 characters from the key's MD5 digest, followed by the full key itself, e.g. `a5/47/users/jhuckaby`.
 Note that this all happens behind the scenes and transparently, so you never have to specify the prefix or hash characters when fetching keys.

 Besides hash marks, the special macro `[key]` will be substituted with the full key, and `[md5]` will be substituted with a full MD5 hash of the key.
 These can be used anywhere in the template string.